Primula flos

 DefinitionThis section has been translated automatically.

-Dried flowers of cowslip used phytotherapeutically.
+Dried flowers of the true cowslip used phytotherapeutically.

 HMPC monograph: Traditional-use: expectorant for coughs caused by colds